betaflight/betaflight/docs/Failsafe.md

 __Note:__ Prior to entering __stage 1__, fallback settings are also applied to __*individual AUX channels*__ that have invalid pulses.

+__Stage 1__ can also directly be activated when a transmitter switch that is configured to control the failsafe mode is switched ON and `failsafe_switch_mode` is set to `STAGE1`.
+Stage 1 will be aborted if the switch is moved to the OFF position before Stage 2 is engaged (see next).

 __Stage 2__ is entered when your craft is __armed__ and __stage 1__ persists longer then the configured guard time (`failsafe_delay`).
 All channels will remain at the applied fallback setting unless overruled by the chosen stage 2 procedure (`failsafe_procedure`).

 __Stage 2__ is not activated until 5 seconds after the flight controller boots up.
 This is to prevent unwanted activation, as in the case of TX/RX gear with long bind procedures, before the RX sends out valid data.

-__Stage 2__ can also directly be activated when a transmitter switch that is configured to control the failsafe mode is switched ON (and `failsafe_kill_switch` is set to OFF).
+__Stage 2__ can also directly be activated when a transmitter switch that is configured to control the failsafe mode is switched ON and `failsafe_switch_mode` is set to `STAGE2`.

 __Stage 2__ will be aborted when it was due to:

 * a lost RC signal and the RC signal has recovered.
-* a transmitter failsafe switch was set to ON position and the switch is set to OFF position (and `failsafe_kill_switch` is set to OFF).
+* a transmitter failsafe switch was set to ON position and the switch is set to OFF position (and `failsafe_switch_mode` is _not_ set to `KILL`).

 Note that:
-* At the end of the stage 2 procedure, the flight controller will be disarmed and re-arming will be locked until the signal from the receiver is restored for 30 seconds AND the arming switch is in the OFF position (when an arm switch is in use).
+* At the end of the stage 2 procedure, the flight controller will be disarmed and re-arming will be locked until the signal from the receiver is restored for specific amount of time depending on the procedure (see below) AND the arming switch is in the OFF position (when an arm switch is in use).

-* When `failsafe_kill_switch` is set to ON and the rc switch configured for failsafe is set to ON, the craft is instantly disarmed.
-Re-arming is possible when the signal from the receiver has restored for at least 3 seconds AND the arming switch is in the OFF position (when one is in use).
-Similar effect can be achieved by setting 'failsafe_throttle' to 1000 and 'failsafe_off_delay' to 0.
-This is not the prefered method, since the reaction is slower and re-arming will be locked.

 * Prior to starting a stage 2 intervention it is checked if the throttle position was below `min_throttle` level for the last `failsafe_throttle_low_delay` seconds.
 If it was, the craft is assumed to be on the ground and is only disarmed.
 It may be re-armed without a power cycle.